Healthy Preschool Award.

 Mental and emotional health, wellbeing and relationships

 Each unit has a set of standards that are required to be met and demonstrated before a unit is accredited and a certificate awarded.
-First Steps Nursery is very pleased to have achieved all the units and during summer term 2015 the final unit on Hygiene will be assessed.
+First Steps Nursery is very pleased to have achieved all the units.
+In 2019 successfully was reaccredited the award.

 Description of each unit.: